 When patients and clients arrive at the Burnaby Centre for Mental Health and Addiction or the Heartwood Centre for Women, we help them identify triggers and situations that may cause them to react.
 A resource called the Calm, Cool, Collected Tool identifies positive coping strategies for them to use during their treatment.

 Following this, we help many of our patients and clients create comfort plans, which help them recognize and respond to distressing situations.
 We're also creating comfort kits, which are made up of personal items that help a client feel grounded, such as essential oils, toys or a blanket.

 A comfort room at the Forensic Psychiatric Hospital is a place patients may visit when they are feeling triggered or upset.
 A calming sensory environment helps clients feel more relaxed, safe and secure.

-As we build the Red Fish Healing Centre for Mental Health and Addiction, we're considering trauma-informed practice in every aspect of the building design.
+Red Fish Healing Centre for Mental Health and Addiction, we have considered trauma-informed practice in every aspect of the building design.
 Examples include the following:

-- All client bedrooms in the purpose-built, 105-bed residential treatment facility will be private single rooms with ensuite bathrooms.
+- All client bedrooms in the purpose-built, 105-bed residential treatment facility are private single rooms with ensuite bathrooms.

-- Each client will be able to control the natural light and temperature in their own room.
+- Each client can control the natural light and temperature in their own room.